 A Brief Introduction to Link Reports

 In turn, you can use this information to optimize your links and future campaigns.
-For example, you may notice that a link is clicked more often when placed in one location than another.
+For example, you may notice that a link is clicked more often when placed in one location than in another.
 You can also determine which anchor texts are most effective, and even see how many conversions each link generates.

-3 Ways to Optimize Your Link Reports
+3 Ways to Optimize Your Pretty Links Reports

 While the default reporting offered by Pretty Links is enough to offer you a lot of useful data, there are ways you can make it even more effective.
 Let's take a look at a few of these methods now!